robyfirnandoyusuf/codeigniter-remix/README.md

 ```
 php -v
 ```
-- if you're using linux , open terminal to `application/cache`
+- if you're using linux , open terminal go to `application/cache` and `assets/`
 ```
-sudo chmod -R 777 views
+sudo chmod -R 777 views and sudo chmod -R 777 uploads
 ```
 - Import database in folder `database`